zachmccabe/zachmccabe.github.io/now.md

 ---

 Updated: {{ page.date | date: "%b %d %Y" }} • Snapshot of how I'm spending my time, where I'm going and what I'm using to make stuff.
 I write this down for myself, because it helps me take stock and stay oriented while navigating the day-to-day.
-I share it here for curious friends.
+Shared here because you're curious.

 ## Ongoing and upcoming